-To introduce students to the constraints and challenges of substantial, long lived software and hardware development projects.
+To introduce students to the constraints and challenges of substantial, long lived software development projects.
 To provide the opportunity to practice software industry standard practices and tools for managing the complexity of large scale software development.

 Intended Learning Outcomes of Course